Today's Articles

 In 1953, Muse married for the second time to a Jamaican, Irene Kellerman.
 Though he was an outspoken advocate for better and more equitable treatment for Black performers, Muse staunchly supported the controversial TV series "Amos 'N' Andy."
 He pointed out that, despite the caricatured leading characters, the series allowed Black actors to play doctors, bankers, judges, professors, and other parts generally denied them in "white" shows.
 In 1955, Muse was a regular on the weekly TV version of "Casablanca," playing Sam the pianist (a role he nearly got in the 1942 film version), and in 1959, he appeared in the film "Porgy and Bess."
 Other film credits include "Buck and the Preacher" (1972) and "Car Wash" (1976).

-In 1973, Clarence Muse was inducted into the Black Filmmakers Hall of Fame, then returned to work, remaining active in films until he died in 1979 when he was featured in "The Black Stallion."
+In 1973, Clarence Muse was inducted into the Black Filmmakers Hall of Fame.
+He then returned to work, remaining active in films until his death in 1979, when he was featured in "The Black Stallion."

 To become an Actor or Actress